UCB-stat-159-f25/proj02-group10/README.md

 - Text Processing with SpaCy (Part 2)
 - TF-IDF Vectorization and dimensionality reduction (Part 2)
 - Topic modeling with LDA and BERTopic (Part 3)
-- More Analysis done with text processing (Part 4) (i will change this base on what the extra credit it about)
+- Additional analysis on word frequency over time (Part 4)

 All work is done in a reproducible Jupyter Notebook environment, as noted with the ‘enviroment.yml’